Wadi El Natrun

 Wadi El Natrun (وادي النطرون; Ϣⲓϩⲏⲧ) is a depression in northern Egypt that is located 23 m below sea level and 38 m below the Nile River level.
 The valley contains several alkaline lakes, natron-rich salt deposits, salt marshes and freshwater marshes.

-In Christian literature it is usually known as Scetis (Σκήτις in Hellenistic Greek) or Skete (Σκήτη, plural Σκήτες in ecclesiastical Greek).
+In Christian literature, the region is usually referred to as Scetis (Σκήτις in Hellenistic Greek) or Skete (Σκήτη, plural Σκήτες in ecclesiastical Greek).

-It is one of the three early Christian monastic centers located in the Nitrian Desert of the northwestern Nile Delta.
-The other two monastic centers are Nitria and Kellia.
-Scetis, now called Wadi El Natrun, is best known today because its ancient monasteries remain in use, unlike Nitria and Kellia which have only archaeological remains.
+It is one of the three early Christian monastic centres located in the Nitrian Desert of the northwestern Nile Delta.
+The other two monastic centres are Nitria and Kellia.
+Scetis, now called Wadi El Natrun, is best known today for its ancient monasteries that still remain in use, unlike Nitria and Kellia, which only have archaeological remains.
 The desertified valley around Scetis in particular may be called the Desert of Scetis.

 Geography

-Wadi al-Natrun is the common name for a desert valley located west of the Nile Delta, along the El Tahrir markaz, which is about 10 km west of the entrance to Sadat City on the Cairo-Alexandria Desert Road, and about 50 km from Khattabah on the Nile (Rashid Branch), and it falls below the level of the plateau surface surrounding it about 50 meters.
-The length of this depression ranges between 5, 55 and 60 km, while its average width is 10 km, and its deepest point reaches 24 meters below sea level.
-The depression is the smallest depression in the Egyptian Western Desert, with an area of about 500 km2.
-Therefore, it is true that it is a depression and not a valley, because the region is a closed depression that has a beginning and an end, and it has no source, estuary or tributaries, so the launch of the word "Wadi" on the depression is not topographically correct.
+Wadi al-Natrun is the common name for a desert valley located west of the Nile Delta, along the El Tahrir Markaz, which is about 10 km west of the entrance to Sadat City on the Cairo-Alexandria desert road, and about 50 km from Khatatba on the Rosetta Branch of the Nile.
+The depression falls about 50 metres below the surface of its surrounding plateau.
+Its length ranges between 55 and 60 km, its average width is 10 km and its deepest point reaches 24 meters below sea level.
+The depression is the smallest in the Egyptian Western Desert, with an area of about 500 km^{2}.
+It is topographically rather than a true valley.
+Because the region is a closed depression with a distinct beginning and end with no water source, estuary or tributaries, the usage of the term "Wadi" is not technically correct.

-The Wadi contains 12 lakes, the total surface area of which is 10 km square and their average depth is only 2 m.
-The color of these lakes is reddish blue because its water is saturated with the Natron salt.
+The Wadi contains 12 lakes, which have a total surface area of 10 km^{2} and an average depth of only 2 metres.
+The colour of these lakes is reddish-blue because their water is saturated with natron salt.

 History

 Fossil discoveries

-Fossils dating to the Pliocene era (5.3-2.6 million years ago) have been discovered in the Wadi El Natrun region, including the long-snouted crocodile Euthecodon, softshell turtles, the camel Paracamelus, the three toed hipparionine equine Cormohipparion, the primitive hippopotamus Archaeopotamus andrewsi, antelope including reedbuck (Renunca) and Alcelaphinae, and the elephant-relative Deinotherium.
+Fossils dating to the Pliocene era (5.3–2.6 million years ago) have been discovered in the Wadi El Natrun region, including the long-snouted crocodile Euthecodon, softshell turtles, the camel Paracamelus, the three-toed hipparionine equine Cormohipparion, the primitive hippopotamus Archaeopotamus andrewsi, antelope including reedbuck (Redunca) and Alcelaphinae, and the elephant relative Deinotherium.